w3c-webmob/netinfo-usecases/README.md

 ##iOS
+This section examines iOS 6 and 7, as well as various applications.

+### Settings
 Through iOS's settings application, iOS provides users with the ability to control which applications can communicate over cellular.
 In addition, the menu shows how much data each application has transferred over cellular.

 ![iOS cellular menu](images/ios_cellular_settings.png)